orbeon/orbeon-forms-doc/xforms/error-handling-detailed-behavior.md

 The `xxforms-action-error` event is dispatched:

-* [SINCE 2012-06-08]
 * to the _observer_ of the action, upon encountering an error during processing of an action
 * this includes: controls, model, instance, and submission
-* [PRIOR TO 2012-06-08]
-    * to the top-level _document_, upon encountering an error during processing of an action

 _NOTE: The fatal, non-cancelable XForms `xforms-compute-exception` and `xforms-binding-exception` are no longer dispatched by Orbeon Forms._